svisser/ipuz/docs/writing.rst

     import ipuz
     data = ipuz.write(puzzle)

-For security reasons the above produces a JSON string by default.
+For security reasons this function encourages the use of JSON and it therefore produces a JSON string by default.
 You can create a JSONP string by using ``jsonp=True``:

 ::